 You can go to the park and do your breathing exercises so nature can help replenish you.
 You can have some moments of silence apart from the kids.
-There is no harm making them watch their favourite movie so you can have your own breathing space.
+There is no harm in making them watch their favorite movie so you can have your own breathing space.

 Make sure that during the day, you have some moments when you can be alone.
-No matter how short this is, this is a special moment for you and when done regularly you'll be surprised at its cumulative effect on your life.
-You will not be overwhelmed by life as often happens in our very busy world.
+No matter how short this is, this is a special moment for you, and when done regularly, you'll be surprised at its cumulative effect on your life.
+You will not be overwhelmed by life as often happens in our hectic world.

 6. Take charge of your own life

 Take charge.
-Do not let others set the agenda for you.
-This can so easily happen.
-Your husband, your children and many others in your family will just be too happy to do this.
+Do not let others set the plan for you.
+This schedule can so quickly happen.
+Your husband, your children, and many others in your family will only be too happy to do this.
 Do not let them.